 5) Spelt Flour

-Spelt is an ancient strain of wheat that gives you the best of all worlds: whole grain nutrition; a complex, slightly sweet flavor; and a fine texture that’s similar to all-purpose flour.
+Spelt, einkorn, and emmer wheat are ancient strains of wheat that give you the best of all worlds: whole grain nutrition; a complex, slightly sweet flavor; and a fine texture that’s similar to all-purpose flour.

 6) Kamut Flour